sicreative/mbed-aws-capsense-demo/README.md

 4. mbed deploy
 5. update the aws_config.h for AWS cert and endpoint, update network.h for WIFI SSID and password.
 6. mbed compile -t GCC_ARM -m CY8CKIT_062_WIFI_BT -f --sterm
-5. place the following code in the main.c file.

 ### WIFI Driver issue under Mbed
 Be notice, by reference of latest PSOC6 library, the Mbed